kjmorse2/SnakeGame/README.md

 ### Overview of the functionality
-This project uses the NetworkConnection project from Assignment 8 to communicate with a SnakeGame server, along wtih a new Snake project to render that game and allow the user to play with the other people connected to the same server.
+This project uses the NetworkConnection project from Assignment 8 to communicate with a SnakeGame server, along with a new Snake project to render that game and allow the user to play with the other people connected to the same server.

 ### Time Expenditures (in hours):